paulorauber/nn/README.md

-# Neural networks in python.
+# Neural networks in python

 This code is intended mainly as proof of concept of the algorithms presented in [1-7].
 The implementations are not particularly clear, efficient, well tested or numerically stable.
 We advise against using this software for nondidactic purposes.